 Vibrant colours, rich earthy natural dyes, almost colourless neutrals, deep indigos, strident clashing colours and the subtlest of contrasts, they're all there read to fit in with any style from Boho to utterly ethnic to minimal contemporary.

 This wonderful vibrant Plum Icat bedspread is one of several icat bedspreads we had made from panels of vintage silk icats, each piece is a work of great craftmanship.

 This stunning Gold Silk Icat Bedspread is another from the same collection.

 The Tree of Life is a recurrent theme in Indian culture and images can take many forms.
 The Tree of Life can bee seen in wood carvings, stone lattice work and in printed and appliquéd fabrics such as these stunning examples:

-Black Printed Tree of Life Bedspread, made by a family we know in Delhi, it also comes in a Red version.
+Black Printed Tree of Life Bedspread, made by a family we know in Delhi.

 This Appliqued Tree of Life Bedspread is a stunning and time consuming piece made by the same collective we mentioned earlier.
 They specialise in indigo dyeing and the last bedspread in this blog, the indigo patchwork was also made by them.